 Lightroom is Adobe’s image management and enhancement program designed specifically for serious amateur and professional photographers.
 With more and more powerful features being added with each new release, Lightroom has become a very powerful program which can help you to stay organized and be able to find your photos quickly, produce beautiful editing results, and for those where time is money, dramatically increase the efficiency of your workflow.
 In addition, you’ll find that once you learn it, working on your photos in Lightroom really is fun!

-I define serious amateur as someone who can and wants to spend the time to get the most out of their images.
-If you are only interested in doing a few simple adjustments, such as cropping, fixing a color cast and fixing red eye, and don’t expect to have a lot of images to manage, then Lightroom is most likely more than you need.
-In this case, Picassa, Photoshop Elements, or any number of free or inexpensive consumer photo programs would be appropriate.
+I define serious amateur as someone who has a lot of images to manage, and/or can and wants to spend the time to get the most out of their images.
+If you don’t have a lot of images and you are only interested in doing a few simple adjustments, such as cropping and fixing a color cast, then Lightroom is most likely more than you need.
+In this case, Apple’s Photos app, Photoshop Elements, or any number of free or inexpensive consumer photo programs would be appropriate.

 Back to serious amateurs and pro’s: I am a very big advocate of Lightroom as the foundation of the post-processing workflow.
 It is an elegant and very powerful program for managing your images, fixing and enhancing them, and for sharing them, whether by creating JPEG copies to email out, making prints, designing and ordering photo books, or creating slideshows or web galleries.